scytaleio/spiffe.github.io/community/index.md

 headline: 'Community'
 type: markdown
 ---
-As an early stage project, SPIFFE is guided by a small but active community of invited design partners.
-We will be opening up this community more broadly in the coming months.
+As an early stage project, SPIFFE is guided by a small but very active community of passionate software engineers with empathy for the problems the project will tackle.
+We will be opening up this community more broadly in the coming few months.

 **Want to get involved?
 [Learn more](https://goo.gl/forms/4fJOQ3HdM4M3L27r1) about becoming a SPIFFE design partner.**

-## Meetings
+#### Meetings
 The SPIFFE community at-large gets together on the last Friday of each calendar month from 10:30-2:00pm PST (Map that to your local time with this [timezone table](https://www.google.com/search?q=1030+am+in+pst)).
 While such meetings can be attended via video/audio, we encourage community members to join in-person, as well.
 If you or somebody you know is interested receiving calendar invites for this meeting, please contact [Sunil James](https://twitter.com/sunubunu).

-## Stack Overflow
+### Stack Overflow
 Ask any questions about SPIFFE using the `spiffe` tag on [Stack Overflow](https://stackoverflow.com/questions/tagged/spiffe).

 ## Social Media